-The following table lists the LEDs available on the V3X base board with the genlock functionnality:
+The following table lists the LEDs available on the V3X base board with the genlock functionality:

-LED Color Status Function GLK .K - Off The genlock module is not initialized.
-The genlock module is not initialized.
-Green en Blinking The genlock module is properly initialized, but no genlock signal is detected.
-On The module is initialized and a valid gendetected.
+LED Color Status Function GLK Off The genlock module is not initialized.
+Green Blinking The genlock module is properly initialized, but no valid genlock signal is detected.
+On The module is initialized and a valid genlock signal is detected.
 Red Blinking There is a genlock problem.
-The module is initialized and a valid genlock signal is detected.
-There is a genlock problem.
 On A resync is needed.
 PSU Green On All voltages are present and in the allowed range.
 OK Off There is a voltage problem.